metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Counting and deciding.md

 with dtFrom 00:03:00.

-When the TresholdsGovernor is initialized it adds up all 'loginsFailed' counters from all records with the IP address that the request is coming from that are less old then the 'blockIpAddressesFor' setting duration*.
+When the TresholdsGovernor is initialized it adds up all 'loginsFailed' counters from all records with the IP address that the request is coming from that are less old then the 'blockIpAddressesFor' setting duration [idea for improvement](https://github.com/metaclass-nl/MetaclassAuthenticationGuardBundle/wiki/Home).
 Counters from records whose IP address has been released are not added.
 The same is done for the username from the request, but with the settings 'blockUsernamesFor' and not adding counter whose username has been released.